Buying or owning a leasehold house

 Leasehold houses – changes to the rules

-Most of the reforms have not come into force yet, so leaseholders aren’t feeling the benefit.
-To find out more on what changes are expected and the likely timeline of implementation, read our guide on Leasehold reform.
+However, most of the reforms have not come into force yet, so leaseholders aren’t feeling the full benefit.
+For more information and the likely timeline of implementation, read our guide on Leasehold reform.

 What about ground rent and leasehold houses?